iitmcvg/iitmcvg.github.io/_documentation/Computer_Vision/Image Transformations.md

    y' \\
   \end{array} } \right]$$

 Now, a special property of a linear transformation is that it always maps the zero vector to itself.
 This is where an affine transform differs from a linear transform.
 An affine transform is a linear transform, along with a shift of the origin.
-Using condensed matrix notation, and letting the linear transform matrix be called $A$, an affine transform maps the vector $x$ to $x'$ and is given by:
+Using condensed matrix notation, and letting the linear transform matrix be called $$A$$, an affine transform maps the vector $$x$$ to $$x'$$ and is given by:

 $$x' = Ax + b$$

-where $b$ is the vector representing the shift of the origin.
+where $$b$$ is the vector representing the shift of the origin.
 Using a bit of manipulation, we can write this as follows:

 $$\left[ {\begin{array}{c}
    x'_1 \\